openhab/openhab-docs/administration/logging.md

 # Logging in openHAB

 This article describes the logging functionality in openHAB 2.
-Ths includes how to access logging information and configure logging for user-defined rules.
+This includes how to access logging information and configure logging for user-defined rules.

 There are two ways to check log entries: